-^{}Gross acreage is reduced by the percentages listed, to account for any environmentally constrained land.
+Gross acreage is reduced by the percentages listed, to account for any environmentally constrained land.
+Gross acreage is reduced by the percentages listed, to account for any infrastructure installed in a development.

 It should be noted that while the Village Overlay District allows a range of uses, it was assumed that the land in that District would all be developed residentially.
 This is the most conservative assumption since residential use has the greatest impact on the need for open space.